GregMurray30/Bayesian_Unified_Measurement/README.md

 # Bayesian_Unified_Measurement
-A Bayesian approach to unifying results from MTA and MMM models
+A Bayesian approach to unifying results from MTA and MMM models synergistically.

 ## RUN INSTRUCTIONS:
 - Open the file MMM_Sim_geom.rmd in RStudio